-A risk assessment should always be carried out before setting off on a visit, using Orbis Education and Care and Priority Childcare (Orbis) Risk Assessment Form.
+A risk assessment should always be carried out before setting off on a visit, using Orbis and Priority Childcare Risk Assessment Form.
 Where applicable, risk assessments should be received from providers, professional visit organisers and/or the venues to be stayed at.
 These risk assessments should be evaluated to ensure they meet the levels of safety required for the pupils.
-The group leader/s has responsibility for producing the 'final' risk assessment and this will support the Head of Education in determining the staff: student ratios for each visit.
+The group leader/s has responsibility for producing the 'final' risk assessment and this will support the schools leadership team in determining the staff: student ratios for each visit.
 At Orbis Education and Care and Priority Childcare (Orbis), the preference is to have extremely high staff; student ratios as far as possible.